 About Jeremy Lent

-Born in London, England, Lent received a BA in English Literature from Cambridge University and an MBA from the University of Chicago.
-He initially pursued a career in business, founding an internet startup and taking it public.
+Born in London, England, Lent received a BA in English Literature from Cambridge University, an MBA from the University of Chicago, and was a former internet company CEO.

 Lent writes topical articles exploring the deeper patterns of political and cultural developments at Patterns of Meaning.

-"Around fifteen years ago, my life began unraveling around me.
+"Around twenty years ago, my life began unraveling around me.